 I know last year, I got a late start on my garden/seeds.
-When I went out to buys seeds and seedlings, nearly everything was wiped clean.
-I learned my lesson and started ordering seeds late in the summer to be better prepared for this year’s garden.
+When I went out to buy seeds and seedlings, nearly everything was wiped clean.
+I learned my lesson and started ordering from seed companies late in the summer to be better prepared for this year’s garden.

 Today.
 I’m sharing with you a list of sources to buy your heirloom garden seeds online.

 I generally try to save my seeds, but there are definite benefits to buying seeds as well.

 But before I get into my sources, you may be wondering what the difference is between heirloom, organic, open-pollinated, and hybrid seeds.
 If you’ve seen these terms in your seed catalog or on your seed packets and been confused, today I’m going to dispel the mystery.